xpack/web-jekyll/pages/xbb/prerequisites.md

 The procedure was tested on:

 - Ubuntu 18.04 LTS, running on an Intel NUC NUC8i7BEH with 32 GB of RAM
-- Debian 10 (buster), running on an Intel NUC NUC8i7BEH with 32 GB of RAM
+- Debian 10 (buster), running on an AMD Ryzen 5600G with 32 GB of RAM
-- Raspberry Pi OS 64-bit, running on a Raspberry Pi 4 with 4 or 8 GB of RAM
+- Raspberry Pi OS 64-bit, running on a Raspberry Pi 4 with 8 GB of RAM
+- Raspberry Pi OS 32-bit, running on a Raspberry Pi 4 with 4 GB of RAM

 The build scripts do most of the actual work in the Docker container, and, apart from Docker, the host machine has no other special requirements.